 Breastfeeding is supported at BMA House and other BMA offices, including in the public areas of BMA House and during meetings.
-There are also private areas available that include appropriate facilities that you are able to request.
+We can organise a private room if requested in advance of the meeting.
 Additional breaks are also available during meetings if you are breastfeeding.